 The following criteria shall be considered by the planning department, the planning commission, and the board of commissioners in evaluating and deciding any application for a special land use permit.
-No application for a special land use permit shall be granted by the board of commissioners unless satisfactory provisions and arrangements have been made concerning each of the following factors, all of which are applicable to each application, and the application is in compliance with all applicable regulations of this Code:
+No application fora special land use permit shall be granted by The board of commissioners unless satisfactory provisions and arrangements have been made concerning each of the following factors, all of which are applicable to each application, and the application is in compliance with all applicable regulations of this Code shall use the following criteria in making a decision regarding approval or disapproval of a special land use permit application:

-- A. Adequacy of the size of the site for the use contemplated and whether or not adequate land area is available for the proposed use including provision of all required yards, open space, off-street parking, transitional buffer zones, and all other applicable requirements of the zoning district in which the use isproposed to be located. - B. Compatibility of the proposed use with adjacent properties and land uses and with other properties and land uses in the district, and whether the proposed use will create adverse impacts upon any adjoining land use by reason of traffic volume/congestion, noise, smoke, odor, dust, or vibration generated by the proposed use. - C. Adequacy of public services, public (or private) facilities, and utilities to serve the proposed use. - D. Adequacy of the public street on which the use is proposed to be located and whether or not there issufficient traffic-carrying capacity for the use proposed so as not to unduly increase traffic and createcongestion in the area. - E. Whether existing land uses located along access routes to the site will be adversely affected by thecharacter of the vehicles or the volume of traffic generated by the proposed use. - F. Adequacy of ingress and egress to the subject property and to all proposed buildings, structures, and uses thereon, with particular reference to pedestrian and automotive safety and convenience, trafficflow and control, and access in the event of fire or other emergency. - G. Whether the proposed use will create adverse impacts upon any adjoining land use by reason of noise, smoke, odor, dust, or vibration generated by the proposed use. - H. Whether the proposed use will create adverse impacts upon any adjoining land use by reason of the manner and hours of operation of the proposed use. - I. Whether the proposed use will create adverse impacts upon any adjoining land use by reason of themanner of operation of the proposed use. - J. Whether the proposed use is otherwise consistent with the requirements of the zoning district classification in which the use is proposed to be located. - K. Whether the proposed use is consistent with the policies of the comprehensive plan. - L. Whether the proposed use provides for all required buffer zones and transitional buffer zones where required by the regulations of the zoning district in which the use is proposed to be located. - M. Whether there is adequate provision of refuse and service areas. - N. Whether the length of time for which the special land use permit is granted should be limited induration. - O. Whether the size, scale and massing of proposed buildings are appropriate in relation to the size of the subject property and in relation to the size, scale and massing of adjacent and nearby lots and buildings; and whether the proposed use will create any shadow impact on any adjoining lot or buildings a result of the proposed building height.
+- A. Adequacy of the size of the site for the use contemplated and whether or not adequate land area is available for the proposed use including provision of all required yards, open space, off-street parking, transitional buffer zones, and all other applicable requirements of the zoning district in which the use isproposed to be located. - B. Compatibility of the proposed use with adjacent properties and land uses and with other properties and land uses in the district, and whether the proposed use will create adverse impacts upon any adjoining land use by reason of traffic volume/congestion, noise, smoke, odor, dust, or vibration generated by the proposed use. - C. Adequacy of public services, public (or private) facilities, and utilities to serve the proposed use. - D. Adequacy of the public street on which the use is proposed to be located and whether or not there issufficient traffic-carrying capacity for the use proposed so as not to unduly increase traffic and createcongestion in the area. - E. Whether existing land uses located along access routes to the site will be adversely affected by the character of the vehicles or the volume of traffic generated by the proposed use. - F. Adequacy of ingress and egress to the subject property and to all proposed buildings, structures, and uses thereon, with particular reference to pedestrian and automotive safety and convenience, trafficflow and control, and access in the event of fire or other emergency. - G. Whether the proposed use will create adverse impacts upon any adjoining land use by reason of noise, smoke, odor, dust, or vibration generated by the proposed use. - H. Whether the proposed use will create adverse impacts upon any adjoining land use by reason of the manner and hours of operation of the proposed use. - Whether the proposed use will create adverse impacts upon any adjoining land use by reason of themanner of operation of the proposed use. - J. Whether the proposed use is otherwise consistent with the requirements of the zoning district classification in which the use is proposed to be located. - K. Whether the proposed use is consistent with, advances, conflicts, or detracts from the policies of the comprehensive plan. - L. Whether the proposed use provides for all required buffer zones and transitional buffer zones whererequired by the regulations of the zoning district in which the use is proposed to be located. - M. Whether there is adequate provision of refuse and service areas. - N. Whether the length of time for which the special land use permit is granted should be limited induration. - O. Whether the size, scale and massing of proposed buildings are appropriate in relation to the size of the subject property and in relation to the size, scale and massing of adjacent and nearby lots and buildings; and whether the proposed use will create any shadow impact on any adjoining lot or buildings a result of the proposed building height.